 Fish are a healthy source of protein and buying responsible seafood supports the livelihoods of fishermen around the world.
 However, global fisheries are on the verge of collapse.
 According to the U.N.
 Food and Agriculture Organization (FAO), three quarters of the world’s fisheries are now overexploited, fully exploited, significantly depleted or only recovering from overexploitation.
-Carry a sustainable seafood card or download the app, the SASSI app in South Africa or the Seafood Watch app in the USA and ask your seafood restaurant or fish market to buy from sustainable fisheries.
+Carry a sustainable seafood card or download the app, the SASSI app in South Africa or the Seafood Watch app in the USA or Fish to Fork in the UK (find your local one and share with us) and ask your seafood restaurant or fish market to buy from sustainable fisheries.
 Look for special terms like “pole caught”, “diver caught” or “sustainably harvested”.

 Remember that trash we “throw away” doesn’t disappear.
 And moving water—whether waves on the beach, the stream running through your neighborhood, or rainwater flowing toward the storm drain—can carry loose trash to the ocean.
 Plastic in the ocean entangles and poisons marine life.
 Bring a trash bag with you on your visit to your favorite beach.
 10 minutes of service to cleanup makes everyone’s fun in the sun brighter.
 Feeling ambitious?
 Volunteer to host a beach clean up for I AM WATER at your favorite waterway.